Please be ready with your application reference number starting with 'P'. For example P1234567

 This method may be paper-based, and the applicant may need to present physical copies of the ID for certification.

-The Post office can serve as a medium between applicants and the national check agency in processing a police check.
+The Post office can serve as a medium between applicants and the national check agency in processing a Nationally Coordinated Criminal History Check.

-Your police check application should generally get to you within the specified period unless it gets delayed.
+Your Nationally Coordinated Criminal History Check application should generally get to you within the specified period unless it gets delayed.
 Over 70% of all applications are completed and returned to the applicants within the specified periods.

 However, 30% of all applications may be delayed due to specific procedures regarding the checking.

-There are various reasons why your police check application can get delayed in Australia.
+There are various reasons why your Nationally Coordinated Criminal History Check application can get delayed in Australia.
 However frustrating it may be, there is nothing any agency or official can do about your applications taking longer.

-A police check application can be delayed if;
+A Nationally Coordinated Criminal History Check application can be delayed if;

 The application is transferred to multiple jurisdictions